elainebroche-dev/ms1-thrive/README.md

 ### Test Cases and Results

-- The below table details the test cases that were used, the results and a cross-reference to the Feature ID that each test case exercised :
+- The below table details the test cases that were used, the results and a cross-reference to the Feature ID that each test case exercised (click image to open):

   ![Test Results](assets/documentation/supp-images/test-cases.png)